Rebozo: History

-Its origin was most likely among the lower, mestizo classes in the early colonial period, being most prominent among them first.
-The most traditional rebozos show coloring and designs from the colonial period and mestizo women probably wore them to distinguish themselves from indigenous women but could not afford Spanish finery.
+The rebozo's origin was most likely among the lower, mestizo classes in the early colonial period, being most prominent among them first.
+The most traditional rebozos show coloring and designs from the colonial period, and mestizo women, unable to afford Spanish finery, probably wore them to distinguish themselves from indigenous women.
 In 1625, Thomas Gage noted that blacks and mixed race people in Mexico wore wide strips of clothes on their head instead of the Spanish mantilla.
 In the colonial period how it was worn distinguished married women from single.
 Married women wore it loose covering the top of the head down over the back.
 Single women would wrap it tighter, allowing more of the back to be seen.
-These garment were initially made of cotton but by later in the colonial period, they were also made of wool and silk.
-Their use eventually spread into indigenous communities becoming an integral part of many women's attire and culture.
+These garments were initially made of cotton but, by later in the colonial period, they were also made of wool and silk.
+Their use eventually spread into indigenous communities, among which they became an integral part of many women's attire and culture.
 For example, an Otomi woman used to dip a point of her rebozo into water to indicate that she was thinking of her betrothed or husband.
 One important use for the garment in colonial times to the 19th century was for women to cover their heads in church.
-After its initial development in Mexico, its use spread south into Central America and even as far as Ecuador.
+After its initial development in Mexico, the rebozo spread south into Central America, and even as far as Ecuador.